Background and aims

-The London Mental Health Compact was published in 2019 and is a shared statement of commitment to ensure that people in a mental health crisis had timely access to places of safety and mental health inpatient treatment, including services such as:
+The London Mental Health Compact is a shared statement of commitment to ensure that people in a mental health crisis had timely access to places of safety and mental health inpatient treatment, including services such as:

 - London Mental Health and Acute Trusts